Art Thief

 O'HANLON CENTER FOR THE ARTS

-I am not one of those artists who says, “I’ve always been an artist.
+I am not one of those artists who says, “I have always been an artist.
 I was always drawing and painting as a child.”
 My favorite activity as a child was playing school, where my sister and I would exchange roles as teacher or student.
-If I was always anything, I was always studious.
+If I was anything, I was studious.

 And that is why, I’m sure, I felt some need to write this little essay to accompany my show “Art Thief” at the O’Hanlon Center for the Arts in June 2026.
 Rational understanding, clear verbal communication, historical connections—these are as important to me as making art.